igutwins/sinatra-final-project/README.md

 The database is seeded with ten deals requiring evaluation, and 2 users, joanne and igutwins.
 As mentioned above, igutwins is the admin user and joanne is a regular user without special permissions.
 Both passwords are set to "password" so Flatiron instructors can use the program and the administrator functionality.

+Model Relationships:

+This app uses three models: (1) Users, (2) Scorecards, and (3) Deals.
+Their interrelationships are as follows:

+    1) A User has_many Scorecards and has_many Deals through Scorecards.
+    2) A Scorecard belongs_to a User and belongs_to a Deal.
+    3) A Deal has_many Scorecards and has_many Users through Scorecards.

+These relationships exist because all Investment Committee members ("Users") would be required to evaluate each investment ("Deal") proposed.
+Further, many
+Deals are evaluated over time, each requiring a Scorecard to be filled in by each User.